 This complex relationship between artwork, context and viewer is often reduced to the metaphor of conversation.
 But there is more going on here than an exchange that alters viewpoints.
 An artwork does not just have agency on a rational or dialectic level, it affects the emotions in some way.
 One could argue that this is its prime function, to affect the recipient beyond rhetoric.
 This is not so much a conversation as an experience that is processed more rationally after the encounter.

 Where does this take me in relation to the project proposal?
 The works I am currently engaged with could be left as still representations of an idea.
 But I am also working with sound and display.
 The aim is to break through the silence, the stillness of the statue.
-Rather than exert its affect passively, dependent on how the viewer decides to approach it, I am looking at ways of controlling the motility of the viewer in various ways.
+Rather than exert its effect passively, dependent on how the viewer decides to approach it, I am looking at ways of controlling the motility of the viewer in various ways.
 Khadija von Zinnenberg Carroll sees the vitrine as a performative element in its own right.
 It only takes a little observation to see how a vitrine can affect the behaviour of visitors in a museum.
 Their physicality changes with respect to other forms of display.
-A vitrine not only alters the way a work is viewed but also how it is experienced.
+A vitrine not only alters the way an artwork is viewed but also how it is experienced.
 A vitrine creates a barrier that frustrates the impulse to touch and approach closely paradoxically forcing the viewer to come as close as they can.
-This is something that von Zinnenberg plays with in the video accompanying her essay Vitrinenedenken: Vectors Between Subject and Object.
+This is something that von Zinnenberg plays with, in the video, accompanying her essay Vitrinenedenken: Vectors Between Subject and Object.
 The vitrine becomes, not just a means to display, but an object in itself, an interactive participant in the work with its own agency.

 I am using a vitrine in one of the works, I aim to create that barrier between the work and the viewer as the recipient is distanced from the subject matter in time.
 This transparent tegument is, however, pierced allowing sound narratives to transpire across the membrane.
 The permeability is designed to draw the viewer closer creating a sort of intimacy, scent the inner world and lower the resistance to engage.
-The stillness of the statue is broken yet it remains immotile.
+The stillness of the statue is broken yet it remains non-motile.
 A painting’s frame circumscribes the limits of its world, untouchable yet tangible, that thingliness that forms an aura.
-The three dimensional frame alters the statue to something removed, as are the notions (prototypes) indexed by it, and its passivity and aloofness is disrupted by the sound.
+The three-dimensional frame alters the statue to something removed, as are the notions (prototypes) indexed by it, and its passivity and aloofness is disrupted by the sound.
 This idea has arisen out of consideration for the subject matter: the unreachability of the past, contingency and the vulnerability of meaning in language through interpretation, a form of Babel.
-Yet, the devices I mention here stand alone as conceptual works in themselves, as demonstrations of process.
+Yet, the devices I mention here stand alone as conceptual works in themselves, as demonstrations of the process.

 I also look to use sound as an invisible ‘vitrine’ with its own performativity.
 This time the membrane is not rendered permeable by means of piercing a physical integument but by creating a kinetic relationship with the sculpture Again the viewer can control and is controlled by their kinetics and those of the sound, choreographing movements in a different way.
 In this case, the acoustic vibrations ‘encase’ the sculpture as an electron cloud might enclose the nucleus of its atom.
 It affects the properties with a charge of energy, indeterminate and diffuse.